2004 NCAA Division III women's basketball tournament

 The 2004 NCAA Division III women's basketball tournament was the 23rd annual tournament hosted by the NCAA to determine the national champion of Division III women's collegiate basketball in the United States.

-Wilmington defeated Bowdoin in the championship game, 59–53, to claim the Quakers' first Division III national title.
+Wilmington (OH) defeated Bowdoin in the championship game, 59–53, to claim the Quakers' first Division III national title.

-The championship rounds were hosted by Virginia Wesleyan College in Norfolk, Virginia.
+The championship rounds were hosted by Virginia Wesleyan College from March 19–20 at the Jane P. Batten Student Center in Virginia Beach, Virginia.